 “Refereeing is my passion” – Youth League final referee Osmers | Inside UEFA

-The 37-year-old, who gained his FIFA worldwide badge in 2020, is relishing the chance to take cost of the massive match between Salzburg and Benfica at Nyon’s Colovray stadium, within the newest stage of a referee pathway that started as a young person, and which has progressed in spectacular trend by way of the German ranks prior to now opening out to incorporate enriching new experiences in European competitions.
+The 37-year-old, who gained his FIFA worldwide badge in 2020, is relishing the chance to take cost of the massive match between Salzburg and Benfica at Nyon’s Colovray stadium, within the newest stage of a referee pathway that started as a teen, and which has progressed in spectacular trend by means of the German ranks prior to now opening out to incorporate enriching new experiences in European competitions.

-Osmers will comply with up his Youth League appointment with one other vital milestone so as to add to his CV this summer time, when he’s a part of the video assistant referee (VAR) staff on the eagerly awaited UEFA Women’s EURO ultimate event in England.
-Refereeing life is trying upwards for the daddy of two younger boys, who is predicated in Hannover.
+Osmers will observe up his Youth League appointment with one other important milestone so as to add to his CV this summer season, when he’s a part of the video assistant referee (VAR) group on the eagerly awaited UEFA Women’s EURO remaining event in England.
+Refereeing life is trying upwards for the daddy of two younger boys, who relies in Hannover.

 ‘A huge smile’